A Healthy Sex-Life

 Sex is ultimately an expression of the whole person: body, mind, emotions and spirit.
 When any part is out of balance, as in any system, it affects the rest of the system.
 A husband might ask me why he and his wife enjoyed such great sex when they first met and now ten years later it’s almost nonexistent.
 Her childhood sexual abuse didn’t seem to stop her way back then from wanting and enjoying it.
 Now it has become an obstacle.
 Contrary to popular psychology, this “obstacle” can actually be a doorway to greater personal healing for her and a deeper bond for the two of them.

-Some people need to review their childhood lessons and experience to understand, tolerate, and change their sexual views.
-Religion can play a negative role in one's sexual openness and comfort.
-People who have viewed masturbation or self-gratification as bad, sinful or dirty may have more difficulty understanding this and yet can benefit from this insight.
+Some people need to review their childhood lessons and experience to understand, navigate, and change their sexual views.
+Religion can play a negative role in one’s sexual openness and comfort.
+People who have viewed masturbation or self-gratification as bad, sinful or dirty may have more difficulty feeling pleasure.
 Paradoxically, such a person could have fun playing with roles that include power and control, or weakness and vulnerability.
 Though these roles may or may not be verbalized, they nonetheless can be exciting, erotic, and fun.

-Erotic fantasy often has its roots in early childhood trauma and neglect.
+Erotic fantasy often has its roots in early childhood experiences, trauma, or neglect.
 People who have been abused early in life tend to partner with people who have been neglected.
 This formula may work well for the initial attraction phase of a relationship but requires some working through to develop a longer lasting and mutually satisfying mature emotional relationship and healthy sex life.

-It is complicated!
-More often than not, couples come to us thinking that they know everything about each other and that they are quite different from each other... like night and day.
-They often leave with a new realization that they really are similar in who they are and what they want and how much there is still to learn not, only about their partner but about themselves as well.
-As we often say to couples, "We marry our level of pathology, and rise or lower to their level of functioning.
-The trick is to bring each other up, not drag each other down!"
+Relationships are complicated!
+More often than not, couples come to us thinking that they know everything about each other and that they are quite different from each other… like night and day.
+They often leave with a new realization that they really are similar in who they are and what they want and how much there is still to learn, not only about their partner but about themselves as well.
+As we often say to couples, “We marry our level of pathology, and rise or lower to their level of functioning.
+The trick is to bring each other up, not drag each other down!”

-An example of a healthy developmental change is an aging couple who have been together for a long time.
-They may feel a sense of security and commitment to each other and their marriage and therefore can take risks to explore each other's sexual wants, desires, perhaps fantasies without the fear of shame or inhibition felt earlier in their relationship.
-Clearly this is one of the reasons why couples over 50 report a more satisfying sexual relationship than couples in their 30's and 40's.
+In a long-term committed relationship, couples should feel a sense of security and commitment to each other and their marriage.
+Therefore, they can take risks to explore each other’s sexual wants, desires, perhaps even their fantasies and kinky thoughts without the fear of shame or inhibition felt earlier in their relationship.
+Just because you have wild thoughts that excite you, does not mean that you want to (or need to) act on them outside of the marriage.
+There is a difference between fantasy and reality.
+Clearly this is one of the reasons why couples over 50 report a more satisfying sexual relationship than couples in their 20’s and 30’s.
+See our information on Sex and Aging.